 Top Tax Rate.
-Iowa's 12 percent corporate income tax rate qualifies for the worst ranking among states that levy one, followed by New Jersey's 10.5 percent rate (including a surcharge, which declined this year).
-Other states with comparatively high corporate income tax rates are Pennsylvania (9.99 percent), Minnesota (9.8 percent), Alaska (9.4 percent), and California (8.84 percent).
-By contrast, North Carolina's rate of 2.5 percent is the lowest nationally, followed by Missouri's at 4 percent, North Dakota's at 4.31 percent, and Florida at 4.458 percent.
-Other states with comparatively low top corporate tax rates are Colorado (4.63 percent), Arizona (4.9 percent), Utah (4.95 percent), and Kentucky, Mississippi, and South Carolina, all at 5 percent.
+New Jersey's 11.5 percent rate (including a temporary and retroactive surcharge from 2020 to 2023) qualifies for the worst ranking among states that levy one, followed by Pennsylvania's 9.99 percent rate.
+Other states with comparatively high corporate income tax rates are Iowa and Minnesota (both at 9.8 percent), Alaska (9.4 percent), Maine (8.93 percent), and California (8.84 percent).
+By contrast, North Carolina's rate of 2.5 percent is the lowest nationally, followed by Missouri's and Oklahoma's (both at 4 percent), North Dakota's at 4.31 percent, and Florida's at 4.458 percent.
+Other states with comparatively low top corporate tax rates are Colorado (4.55 percent), Arizona and Indiana (both at 4.9 percent), Utah (4.95 percent), and Kentucky, Mississippi, and South Carolina, all at 5 percent.

-Graduated Rate Structure.
-Two variables are used to assess the economic drag created by multiple-rate corporate income tax systems: the income level at which the highest tax rate starts to apply and the number of tax brackets.
+by multiple-rate corporate income tax systems: the income level at which the highest tax rate starts to apply and the number of tax brackets.
 Twenty-nine states and the District of Columbia have single-rate systems, and they score best.
 Single-rate systems are consistent with the sound tax principles of simplicity and neutrality.
 In contrast to the individual income tax, there is no meaningful "ability to pay" concept in corporate taxation.
 Jeffery Kwall, the Kathleen and Bernard Beazley Professor of Law at Loyola University Chicago School of Law, notes that graduated corporate rates are inequitable-that is, the size of a corporation bears no necessary relation to the income levels of the owners.
-Indeed, low-income corporations may be owned by individuals with high incomes, and high-income corporations may be owned by individuals with low incomes.16
+Indeed, lowincome corporations may be owned by individuals with high incomes, and high-income corporations may be owned by individuals with low incomes.